tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

    struct Point { int x; int y; };
    Point p = {1, 2};

-In C++11, this syntax was generalized, and any object type can now be created with a braced initialiser list, known as a braced-init-list in the C++ grammar.
+In C++11, this syntax was generalised, and any object type can now be created with a braced initialiser list, known as a braced-init-list in the C++ grammar.
 Here are a few examples of its use.

 .. code-block:: c++